How to Select a Lawyer

 You will not know whether or not you can afford a lawyer until you have called a lawyer’s office or visited with a lawyer.

 If you are a person who has a very modest or low income, Alaska Legal Services may be able to help you.
 Alaska Legal Services has very specific guidelines as to who is eligible and what kind of cases they take.
 They also provide free legal clinics on a variety of subjects.
 Please go to their site for more information: www.alsc-law.org.
-You can also go to our links page to find out about more legal aid resources.
+You can also go to our legal resources page to find out about more legal aid resources.

 How do I find the name of a lawyer?